cetz-package/cetz/src/draw/path-bool.typ

 /// "even-odd")`), that value is used; otherwise it falls back to
 /// `path-bool`'s own resolved style.
 ///
-/// - a (elements): First operand body.
+/// - a (elements, str): First operand.
+Either an element body or the name
+///   of an existing element.
-/// - b (elements): Second operand body.
+/// - b (elements, str): Second operand.
+Either an element body or the name
+///   of an existing element.
 /// - op (string): One of `"union"`, `"intersection"`, `"difference"`, `"xor"`.
 /// - fill-rule-a (auto, string): `"non-zero"` or `"even-odd"`, applied to `a`.
 If `auto`, inferred from `a`'s drawables
 /// - fill-rule-b (auto, string): `"non-zero"` or `"even-odd"`, applied to `b`.
 If `auto`, inferred from `b`'s drawables